Need Help? We are right here!

 Oracle E-Business Suite is a major product line of Oracle Corporation.
 Oracle EBS is a combined set of business applications for automating customer relationship management (CRM), Enterprise Resource Planning (ERP) and Supply Chain Management (SCM) processes within organizations.

-"miniOrange SSO connector enables the Single Sign-On (SSO) between Oracle EBS and any IDPs without the need to purchase and install Oracle Access Manager (OAM) and Oracle Internet Directory (OID) license."
+"miniOrange Oracle EBS SSO connector enables the Single Sign-On (SSO) between Oracle EBS and any IDPs without the need to purchase and install Oracle Access Manager (OAM) and Oracle Internet Directory (OID) license."

-2. Oracle EBS redirects the request to the miniOrange SSO Conenector for authentication.
+2. Oracle EBS redirects the request to the miniOrange SSO Connector for authentication.

-4. The miniOrange IDP prompts the user to enter their AD credentials.
+4. The User is Prompted to enter their SSO (IDP) credentials.

-8. The connector checks the value of the username/email recieved from IDP against the FND_USER table in the EBS Database.
+6. The Connector checks the value of the username/email attribute fetched from the IDP against the FND_USER table in the Oracle EBS Database.

-9. After successful authentication, user is redirected to the Oracle E-Business Suite portal as logged-in user.
+8. User is redirected to Oracle EBS as a logged-in user.

 miniOrange provides user authentication from various external sources, which can be Directories (like ADFS, Microsoft Active Directory, Azure AD, OpenLDAP, Google, AWS Cognito etc), Identity Providers (like Shibboleth, Ping, Okta, OneLogin, KeyCloak), Databases (like MySQL, Maria DB, PostgreSQL) and many more.